Relieving the symptoms of Restless Legs Syndrome (RLS)

 Sex

-I must highlight that this section has no research behind it.
-This is just my own experience (n=1).
-I find that sex or masturbation really helps with the acute symptoms of RLS.
+Sex or masturbation that leads to orgasm helps with the acute symptoms of RLS.
 Sex is involved with the release of a cocktail of neurotransmitters one of which is an increase in dopamine.
 Low dopamine is a factor leading to RLS (see Causes of restless legs syndrome – Dopamine).
 It may be that dopamine released during sex counteracts the intrinsic low dopamine.
+Conversely, RLS can cause significant sleep disruption reducing sexual desire.
+Dopamine agonists (used for RLS, see Treatments for RLS) have been linked to impulse control disorders, including increased sexual urges.

 Mental stimulation